4site-interactive-studios/4site-wordpress-promotions-examples/Promo-Testing/testing-guide.md

 - Ad Blocker Version: Fallback shown to visitors who block promos

-- Raw “Controller” Promo: JavaScript that randomly assigns visitors to A or B and handles the ad blocker fallback
+- Raw “Test Controller” Promo: JavaScript that randomly assigns visitors to A or B and handles the ad blocker fallback

-4Site will provide or review the JavaScript for the controller promo.
-Your main focus is on setting up the Engaging Networks forms and the three promo variations.
+4Site will provide or review the [JavaScript](/Promo-Testing/RAW-AB-test-guide.md) for the Test Controller promo.

+This guide's main focus is on setting up the Engaging Networks forms and the three promo variations.

+Please see [RAW "Test Controller" guide](/Promo-Testing/RAW-AB-test-guide.md) to review how to edit the javascript that enables the test.

 ---